sbu-fsl/Metis/README.md

 configurable file system testing in the form of input and state exploration.

-Metis was formerly known as MCFS (Model Checking File System).
+Metis was formerly known as MCFS (Model Checking File Systems).

 ## Setup Metis and RefFS with model checking environment